Go to main content

 Rethinking meal distribution

-From heavy, inflexible trolley systems to a more adaptable and efficient workflow — Herzogsägmühle has rethought how meals are transported, portioned, and served.
+From heavy, inflexible trolley systems to a more adaptable and efficient workflow — Diakoniedorf Herzogsägmühle has rethought how meals are transported, portioned, and served.
 The result is less waste, greater flexibility, and more consistent quality across the entire care environment.

 Here, meals are more than nutrition.
 They are part of daily structure, care, and quality of life.